b0gdaniy/uniswap-v2/docs/index.md

 TWAP(time-weighted average price) is an oracle that can get

-_Inherits the UniswapV2 Pair interface, FixedPoint, OracleLibrary libraries implentation_
+_Imported the UniswapV2 Pair interface, FixedPoint, OracleLibrary libraries implentation_

 ### PERIOD